Cleveland Clinic logo

 Advertisement

-In addition to coded eye movements for communication, electronic communication devices, such as infrared eye movement sensors and computer voice prosthetics, allow people with locked-in syndrome to communicate more freely and have access to the internet.
+Electronic communication devices, like infrared eye movement sensors and computer voice prosthetics, may also help you communicate more freely and use the internet.

 Can a person recover from locked-in syndrome?